ewynx/shelter_in_place/app-architecture.md

 This widget asks the user for the various feelings they experienced throughout the day.
 Like `activities.dart`, each feeling is displayed as a checkbox.
 Selecting a feeling will also populate the `answers` hash map, setting the value for that feeling to `true`.
 The `Constants.feelings` list is set in the `shared_const.dart` file.

 ### note.dart
 This page asks the user to input a note about the day.
 The string value of the note will be set to the `dayModel.note` hash map index.
-After clicking the `Next` button on this screen, the app will navigate to the summary page.
+After clicking the `Next` button on this screen, the app will navigate to the summary page, `new_summary.dart`.

+### new_summary.dart
+This page displays a list of widgets for each day explicitly defined in this file, starting with an entry with today's date.
+Each widget contains summary information defined in `single_day_summary.dart`, which includes a list of activities and feelings and a note from that day.
+Each day is assigned a certain smiley face based on the aggregate score of feelings for that day.
+The scores for each feeling are defined in `mood_const.dart`.